-Fig. 98 shows that Matrix Network ID 3 has the least potential for conflict in both US and European markets.
-Network ID 8 is also a good alternative for US markets.
-Network ID 6 would be a good option for European markets.

-Other channels can be tested to establish the best operating relationship between all devices.
+Choosing Matrix Network ID 3 (in the example seen below), shows the least potential for conflict in both the US and European markets.
+Network ID 8 is also a good alternate candidate for the US, and Network ID 6 would be a good candidate for the European market.
+Other channels can also be tried to obtain the best operating relationship among all devices.

-NOTE: For additional information on the RF communication used by Matrix 3.
-Use Internet search keywords: Zigbee, IEEE 802.15.4, and ISM Band.
+NOTE: For additional information on the RF communication used by Matrix 3, use Internet search keywords: Zigbee, IEEE 802.15.4, and ISM Band.